Brain Scans, Part 3

 The scan "may supply some clues," says Dr. Blinder.
 "On rare occasions," he says, "it has been of some help."
 But on the whole, he sees SPECT and other neuroimaging technologies as tools of the future: "They hold a great deal of promise, which will one day have diagnostic and treatment implications."

 qEEG seems to have a bit more mainstream support than SPECT.
-Patricia Quinn, M.D., a developmental pediatrician, member of the ADDitudescientific advisory board, and co-founder/director of the National Center for Gender Issues and ADHD, is not currently in clinical practice, but she says that if she were, "I would be using qEEG for confirmation of diagnosis, to determine whether medication treatment is effective, and to help sort out coexisting conditions that look like ADD."
+Patricia Quinn, M.D., a developmental pediatrician, member of the ADDitude scientific advisory board, and co-founder/director of the National Center for Gender Issues and ADHD, is not currently in clinical practice, but she says that if she were, "I would be using qEEG for confirmation of diagnosis, to determine whether medication treatment is effective, and to help sort out coexisting conditions that look like ADHD."

 Robert Chabot, Ph.D., associate professor of psychiatry and a researcher at the Brain Research Laboratories at New York University School of Medicine, agrees that qEEG is clinically useful.
-"Kids with ADD have very specific EEG patterns - it's a much more definitive way of making the diagnosis than just looking at symptoms."
+Patients "with ADHD have very specific EEG patterns — it's a much more definitive way of making the diagnosis than just looking at symptoms."
 Its application in choosing medication and in following response, on the other hand, "needs more research," he says.

-More generally, the American Academy of Pediatrics doesn't recommend any lab tests for ADD - making specific reference to neuroimaging techniques, including SPECT, and qEEG.
-The American Academy of Child and Adolescent Psychiatry is similarly skeptical: ADD is "a clinical diagnosis," and brain imaging and the like provide "insufficient data."
+More generally, the American Academy of Pediatrics doesn't recommend any lab tests for ADHD - making specific reference to neuroimaging techniques, including SPECT, and qEEG.
+The American Academy of Child and Adolescent Psychiatry is similarly skeptical: ADHD is "a clinical diagnosis," and brain imaging and the like provide "insufficient data."